EnriqueSolarte/direct_360_FPE/readme.md

 ### Settings

-For convience, we handle all the involved hyperameter in a yaml file stored at ```./config/config.yaml```.
+We handle all the involved hyperameter in a yaml file stored at ```./config/config.yaml```.
 For practical purposes, we define a data manager class ```DataManager```, which handles the data in the MP3D-FPE dataset, i.e., ground-thrue information, estimated poses, rgb images, etc. The following is a typical initialization of our system:

 ```py
 from config import read_config